PlayFab/gsdk/README.md

 ## Overview

-Game Server SDK for C#, C++, and Java environments.
+PlayFab Game Server SDK for C#, C++, and Java environments.
 The GSDK is used to integrate with PlayFab Multiplayer Servers.

 ## Prerequisites